 Montana's assessment is \$50 per inpatient bed-day.
 Michigan charges \$10 per licensed bed annually, plus an amount based on federal limits on hospital fees.
 Arizona charges up to \$125.25 per discharge; discharges over 29,000 per year at any one institution incur a charge of only \$12.50 each.
-Washington's assessment is up to \$350 per non-Medicare inpatient day up to 54,000 days per year; days over 54,000 are assessed at \$7.
+Washington's assessment is up to \$380 per non-Medicare inpatient day up to 54,000 days per year; days over 54,000 are assessed at \$7.
 State agencies set assessment rates in Arkansas, Idaho, Indiana, Mississippi, North Carolina, Wisconsin, and Wyoming, subject only to federal limits on hospital fees; but the rate for private hospitals in Idaho may not exceed 2.5% of net patient revenue.
 Ohio's fee is set by the Department of Jobs and Family Services, and may not exceed 2% of total facility costs.
 Maryland's fee covers the expenses of the Health Care Commission; fees are paid by hospitals, nursing homes, and health-care practitioners.
 Hospital fees are apportioned based 50% on the percentage of all hospital admissions in the state, and 50% on the percentage of gross operating revenues at hospitals in the state.
 Massachusetts' fee is based on hospitals' ratio of charges for acute care to all such charges in the state.
 It also has a surcharge based on the ratio of receipts for services at acute hospitals and ambulatory surgical centers to all such receipts in the state.
 Facilities also pay at least 33% of the expenses of the Health Policy Commission and the Center for Health Information and Analysis.
 North Carolina charges \$17.50 per bed annually.
 South Carolina's tax is based on each hospital's total expenditures as a percentage of total statewide hospital expenditures, with a rate that will collect at least \$264 million annually.
-Beginning in fiscal year 2018, Connecticut's rate is the amount it seeks to raise each year divided by total net hospital revenues in fiscal year 2016.
-In addition, Connecticut assesses each hospital a share of expenditures of the state Department of Public Health, Office of Health Care Access.
+In addition to the taxes listed in the table above, Connecticut assesses each hospital a share of expenditures of the state Department of Public Health, Office of Health Care Access.
 Utah's rate is set by the state Division of Health Care Financing, based on each hospital's annual discharges.